-Canis latrans Coyote Northern Offshore Status Rank NC Global S4 G5 Synonym: Canis lupus latrans
+Canis latrans Coyote

+Synonym: Canis lupus latrans

-DISTRIBUTION: In NC, now (2017) occurs over essentially all of the state, and probably is present in all 100 counties.
+DISTRIBUTION: In NC, now (2022) occurs over essentially all of the state, and presumably is present in all 100 counties.
 Some local introductions in the state are also documented and have helped to spread the species in the state.

 Formerly, prior to the middle 20th Century, they occurred mainly from the middle parts of the continent westward to the Pacific Coast.
 By around 1980, Coyotes were still poorly known from NC, with relatively few records.
-However, the species has quickly spread to the Atlantic coast, and by the early 2000's, it likely occurs over all of NC.
+However, the species has quickly spread to the Atlantic coast, and by about 2015 had spread to all NC counties.

 ABUNDANCE: Increasing fairly rapidly in the state.
-Now, it is uncommon to common over most of the state, perhaps least numerous in the southeastern counties and on barrier islands.
+Now, it is fairly common to common over most of the state, perhaps least numerous in the southeastern counties and on barrier islands.
 Coyote tracks are not difficult to find in many places, and roadkills are becoming more frequent, clear signs of an increase in the population in our state.
 (Details of abundance within various parts of the state are not well documented.)
+The N.C.
+Natural Heritage Program recently moved the State Rank to S5, a measure of how numerous it now is in the state.
+Note that the iNaturalist website contains photos for more than half of the state's counties, and the editors have not taken the time to update the map with "Photo" records/documentation unless the county had previously no known records (white on the map).